castorini/pyserini/docs/experiments-ciral-v1.0.md

 # Pyserini Regressions: BM25 Baselines for CIRAL Version 1.0

-This page documents BM25 regression experiments for CIRAL (v1.0)
+This page documents BM25 regression experiments for CIRAL (v1.0).

 ## Corpus Download

 ### 1. Manual Download

-The CIRAL Corpus can be downloaded from the [Hugging Face Repo](https://huggingface.co/datasets/CIRAL/ciral-corpus)
+The CIRAL Corpus can be downloaded from the [Hugging Face Repo](https://huggingface.co/datasets/CIRAL/ciral-corpus).

-We can now index the documents for each language as a `MrTyDiCollection`  using Anserini bindings from Pyserini
+We can now index the documents for each language as a `MrTyDiCollection`  using Anserini bindings from Pyserini.

 ```bash
 python -m pyserini.index.lucene --collection MrTyDiCollection \